 With the past week behind us, we take a look at player and personnel moves within the league.
-This weeks highlights include a former Brynäs player returning to Gävle and Malmö has found a replacement for Oscar Alsenfelt.
+This weeks highlights include a player returning to HV71 and new NHL contracts.